lexoyo/documents/interviews/user_interview.md

 7. Can you share some figures about your organisation?

-8. To finnish, what is the question you'd have liked us to ask?
+8. To finish, what is the question you'd have liked us to ask?
 (And the answer ;) )